raunaktuladhar/Data-Analysis-Projects/Zomato/README.md

 ## 📊 Key Questions & Insights

-What type of restaurant do the majority of customers order from?
+1. What type of restaurant do the majority of customers order from?

-✨ Dining is the most popular choice.
+    - Dining is the most popular choice.

-How many votes has each type of restaurant received from customers?
+2. How many votes has each type of restaurant received from customers?

-✨ Dining has received the most votes.
+    - Dining has received the most votes.

-What are the ratings that the majority of restaurants have received?
+3. What are the ratings that the majority of restaurants have received?

-✨ Most restaurants have ratings between 3.5 - 4.
+    - Most restaurants have ratings between 3.5 - 4.

-What is the average spending of couples ordering online?
+4. What is the average spending of couples ordering online?

-✨ The average spending is around 300.
+    - The average spending is around 300.

-Which mode (online or offline) has received the maximum rating?
+5. Which mode (online or offline) has received the maximum rating?

-✨ Online orders have received higher ratings.
+    -Online orders have received higher ratings.

-Which type of restaurant received more offline orders?
+6. Which type of restaurant received more offline orders?

-✨ Dining has received the most offline orders.
+    - Dining has received the most offline orders.

 ## 👀 Visualizations

-Top 10 Most Rated Restaurants
+    - Top 10 Most Rated Restaurants

-Rating Distribution
+    - Rating Distribution

-Online vs Offline Order Ratings
+    - Online vs Offline Order Ratings

 ## ⚡ How to Run the Project?

-Clone the repository:
+1. Clone the repository:

  git clone https://github.com/your-username/data-analysis-projects.git

-Open the Jupyter Notebook:
+2. Open the Jupyter Notebook:

  jupyter notebook zomato_project.ipynb

-## 👤 Contact & Feedback

-If you have any questions, feel free to reach out!📩 Email: [your-email@example.com]🔗 LinkedIn: Your LinkedIn Profile